 Degree Conferred Bachelor of Science (B.Sc.)
-Duration 1 Semesters Enrollment Winter-/Sommersemester Admission restriction kein N.C.
-Entry requirements University entrance qualification (e.g. Abitur) Application deadline Applicants with German secondary school leaving certificate (Abitur) an der OVGU winter semester: September 15 Applicants with German secondary school leaving certificate (Abitur) an der OVGU Applicants with international secondary school leaving certificate über uni-assist winter semester: July 15 Applicants with international secondary school leaving certificate über uni-assist summer semester: January 15 Language Deutsch
+Duration 7 Semesters Enrollment Winter and summer semester Admission restriction No restricted admission Entry requirements University entrance qualification (e.g. Abitur) Application deadline Applicants with German secondary school leaving certificate (Abitur) an der OVGU winter semester: September 15 Applicants with German secondary school leaving certificate (Abitur) an der OVGU summer semester: March 15 Applicants with international secondary school leaving certificate über uni-assist winter semester: July 15 Applicants with international secondary school leaving certificate über uni-assist summer semester: January 15 Language German

 Students must choose a minor subject during their degree and complete a total of six courses in this subject.
 Possible minor subjects include: